 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 The Morgenberghorn forms the southern end of a striking summit ridge high above the southern shore of Lake Thun.
-The impressive summit pyramid offers perennial hikers a breathtaking view and as there is no lift to the summit, it is usually wonderfully lonely here.
-The path is quite long - you should plan for about four to five hours already for the ascent.
-On the descent through the Suldtal it becomes easier again and also attracts the restaurant Pochten fall to a well deserved rest.From Aeschiried, which is approached by the PostBus, the signposted hiking trail leads you first over alpine meadows and then uphill through rustic mountain forest.
-At the Brunnihütte, which is open on weekends in summer, you reach the tree line.
-Now it goes on a partially wire rope insured climb up to the summit - sure-footedness and a head for heights are absolutely necessary here.
-For this you will be spoiled above with a unique view.
-On the south ridge it goes in the connection less steeply down to the Suldtal.
+The impressive summit pyramid offers enduring mountain hikers a breathtaking view and since there is no lift to the summit, it is usually wonderfully lonely here.
+The way is quite long - you should plan around four to five hours for the ascent.
+The descent through the Suldtal will make things easier again and the Pochtfall restaurant will tempt you to take a well-deserved rest.From Aeschiried, which is approached by the PostBus, the signposted hiking path leads you first over alpine meadows and then through rustic mountain forest.
+You reach the tree line at the Brunnihütte, which is open on weekends in summer.
+Now it goes on a partially cable-secured path up to the summit - surefootedness and a head for heights are absolutely necessary here.
+For this you will be spoiled with a unique view above.
+Afterwards it goes less steeply down to the Suldtal via the south ridge.
 On a beautiful hiking trail you follow the route gently downhill to the starting point Aeschiried.

-This hike is a mountain hike for true connoisseurs and families.
-With the funicular and the gondola lift you start off comfortably on the promising summit of the Niederhorn and then on beautiful hiking trails always downhill to the cable car station Beatenberg.
-On the way worth a stop at the Bärgrestaurant Vorsass, where you can take a break with a wonderful view.Starting point of the tour is the mountain station of the Niesen gondola lift.
-Take the funicular from the station Beatenbucht to the middle station and change to the gondola here.
-At the summit, you can enjoy the beautiful panorama and then set off.
-Only over wide mountain meadows and then through dense forests, the trail leads you to the view at the restaurant Vorsass.
-Now it goes parallel to the cable car down to the middle station Beatenberg.If you fancy a change, you can rent a trottinet from Vorsass and roll it casually to the station Beatenberg.
+This hike is a mountain tour for real connoisseurs and also for families.
+The funicular and the gondola lift take you comfortably up to the promising summit of the Niederhorn and then downhill along beautiful hiking trails to the Beatenberg cable car station.
+On the way, a stop in the Bärgrestaurant Vorsass is worthwhile, where you can take a break with a wonderful view.The tour starts at the Niederhornbahn mountain station.
+To do this, take the funicular from Beatenbucht station to the middle station and change here to the gondola.
+At the summit you can first enjoy the wonderful panorama and then set off.
+First across wide mountain meadows and then through dense forests, the hiking trail leads you to the view at Restaurant Vorsass.
+Now it goes parallel to the cable car down to the middle station Beatenberg.If you fancy a change of pace, you can also rent a scooter from the chairman and roll casually to Beatenberg station.

 The Unterseener Uferweg leads you from Interlaken first on the Aare and then along the shores of Lake Thun to Neuhaus.
 On the way you can discover the impressive castle ruins Weissenau and the nature reserve of the same name.
 Arriving at the destination, you will end up with a lido and several cozy restaurants where you can enjoy the panoramic view over the lake.
 Also nice: a boat trip on Lake Thun.Starting point of the tour is the train station Interlaken West.
 Here you briefly cross the Aare, which you then follow in the direction of Lake Thun.
 Soon you have left the city behind you and wander under trees along the riverbank.
 At the confluence with the lake, the castle ruins await you for a little discovery tour.
 Afterwards you follow the route on beautiful paths and boardwalks through the nature reserve Weissenau, where you can observe many birds.
 From the goal of the tour, the Unterseener district Neuhaus, you can either take the PostBus or the same way back to the starting point.

-The circular path Spiez allows you to explore the diverse nature and beautiful landscape around Spiez.
-The path is well developed and suitable for families with prams.
-As the route always leads past bus stops, you can shorten the tour as you like.
-As it should be for a circular route, the Spiezer Rundwanderweg can of course also be hiked in the opposite direction.The circular route starts at the castle park in Spiez and is divided into four parts.
-The first part, the Strandweg, leads you from the castle park along the shore to the boat pier Faulensee.
-Here the trail begins, which leads you from the shore up into the Seeholzwald and then with great views to Spiezwil.
-The Spiezwilerweg, the third section, runs through small wooded areas and brings you back to the lake shore.
-Here begins the fourth and last part of the tour, the vine trail.
-On the sunny slopes of the Spiezberg, wine has been grown for centuries.
-On several information boards, the process of winegrowing is also told throughout the year.
-More information under spiez.ch/de/gemeinde/tourismus-freizeit/Erlebnispfad-Spiezer-Rebberg.php.
+The Spiez circular hiking trail allows you to explore the diverse nature and beautiful landscape around Spiez.
+The path is excellently developed and also suitable for families with prams.
+Since the path leads past bus stops again and again, you can shorten the tour as you wish.
+As befits a circular route, the Spiezer circular route can of course also be hiked in the opposite direction.The circular hiking trail begins at the Schlosspark in Spiez and is divided into four parts.
+The first part, the Strandweg, leads you from the castle park along the bank to the Faulensee pier.
+Along the beach path you can discover various sculptures on the subject of “Miracles of Bern”.
+Because the German national soccer team stayed in Spiez in 1954.Then the high path begins, which leads you from the bank up into the Seeholzwald and then with a great view to Spiezwil.
+The Spiezwilerweg, the third section, runs through small forest areas and brings you back to the lake shore.
+This is where the fourth and last part of the tour begins, the vine path.
+Wine has been grown on the sun-drenched slopes of the Spiezer Rebberg for centuries.
+The process of growing wine over the course of the year is also told on several information boards.
+More information can be found at spiez.ch/de/gemeinde/tourismus-freizeit/Erlebnispfad-Spiezer-Rebberg.php.